fieldmuseum/EMu-xml-to-json/README.md

 ### In EMu:
 1. Export a set of records as XML.
 (See [TODO.md](https://github.com/magpiedin/EMu-xml-to-json/blob/main/TODO.md) for xml-validation tips)

 2. Setup a CSV named "abcd_h2i_emu.csv" with EMu-column-names in the 1st column, and corresponding standard-term names in the 2nd column.
-[Example here](https://github.com/magpiedin/EMu-xml-to-json/blob/main/data_in/abcd_emu.csv)
+[See example in 'Input' section](#-input)

 ### Not in EMu: